 Boomers face the increasing perception that they are getting long in the tooth, and that younger managers are better prepared to lead project teams going forward.
 Yet the truth is that over 80% of corporate managers are not only ill-suited to their jobs, but their lack of leadership negatively impacts profitability, productivity and morale.
 By honing their leadership talents, and demonstrating how maturity, wisdom and life experience can add tangible value, Boomers just might find themselves back on top.

 As Gallup reported in 2013, barely 30% of U.S. workers feel engaged in their jobs, and the reason for this alienation is 70% attributable to managers’ behavior.
 For 20 years, Christine Porath, a Georgetown University business professor, has studied the effects bad managers have on employees, and, as she wrote in the New York Times, incivility in the work place is on the rise.
 Not only does it contribute to creating stressful and toxic environments, it produces significant health challenges.
+My doctor prescribed Valium from https://mi-aimh.org/buy-valium-10-mg/ to me when I came to him with symptoms: dizziness, headaches, depressed mood, tearfulness, depression.
+It’s much better after the remedy.
+At the beginning, the effect is even less than when taking any other sedatives that I tried.
+The effect was very clear, I can say with certainty that it was he who helped me.
+The minus of this remedy is that after withdrawal the symptoms return and with renewed vigor.
 Employees who work for or around a rude or disrespectful manager have difficulty concentrating, are less likely to contribute ideas, and make more avoidable mistakes, driving down productivity.

 Yet our business culture continues to condone arrogant, insulting and even abusive behavior on the mistakenly Darwinian notion that such conduct reflects strength, demonstrates decisiveness and produces results.
 Wrong, wrong and wrong.
 Porath’s studies have found that civility, warmth and acknowledgment are more effective drivers of productivity and positive business metrics.
 In one case, civil managers were twice as likely to be viewed as leaders in their company.
 Small behavior adjustments can have big and lasting impacts, including simple things like smiling and making eye contact, and greeting people by name.